florianeckerstorfer/remark-images/README.md

 6. [License](#license)
 7. [Changelog](#changelog)

+## Features

+- Generates multiple sizes of images
+- Inserts `<source>` tags and `srcset`
+- Adds an elastic container to avoid layout jumps
+- Show a blurred version of the image while it is loading

 ## Installation

 You need to install `@fec/remark-images` with NPM or Yarn.
 Since this is a plugin for Remark, I assume you already have Remark installed and configured.